 Customers need a way to checkout on your store and get products shipped to them.
 To do that, you’ll first need to add any relevant payment and shipping methods to your online store.
-Integrate with the payment gateway that makes the most sense for your customers and employees – with 3dcart, you’ve got over 100 to choose from.
+Shift4Shop is automatically integrated with Shift4 Payments, meaning all you need to do is fill out a Merchant Application to get started.
+Shift4Shop also supports more alternative payment methods than any other eCommerce platform, giving you options that your customers will appreciate.
 For example, if you frequently will be selling large orders, you may need to integrate with a high-risk merchant.

 Shipping need to be tailored to your customer base as well.
 If you only want employees shopping on your online store, you can set up restricted shipping so that customers can only select from a list of approved locations to have products shipped to.

 5. Set up your customer groups and restricted access.

 Because your store can potentially sell to both employees and customers, you’ll need to make sure each of those groups can perform the proper actions on your site.
 You can restrict access from certain products that you only want to be purchased internally by disallowing users that aren’t logged in from purchasing.

 Pricing levels can also be managed with customer groups – employees may be able to purchase products at a lower price than the average customer, for example.

 With all of the details set up, your site is ready to start taking orders.
 Let all of your employees know how the new merchandise system will work through your online store and inform them of any special protocols that they need to be aware of.